Mikestriken/GitCAD/README.md

 5. `git lock path/to/file.FCStd` / `git unlock path/to/file.FCStd` / `git locks` -- Do what you expect

 ### If you forgot to use one of the above commands instead:
-1. Use `git fimport` to manually import the contents of a dir to its `.FCStd` file.
+1. Use `git fimport path/to/file.FCStd` to manually import the uncompressed data to its `.FCStd` file.
-2. Use `git fcmod` to make git think your `.FCStd` file is empty (clears the modification in git's view assuming an empty `.FCStd` has already been committed).
+2. Use `git fcmod path/to/file.FCStd` to make git think your `.FCStd` file is empty (clears the modification in git's view assuming an empty `.FCStd` has already been committed).

 ## Changing Things
 Some configurations in `FreeCAD_Automation/config.json` cannot be changed by simply changing its value in the JSON file.
 After you have already initialized the repository with the `init-repo` script.